Cucumis melo

 Seed Type Conventional, untreated, non-GMO

-Preferred Medium Soil or coco coir; steady airflow.
+Preferred Medium Soil (strongly preferred) or coco coir; consistent airflow essential after germination

-Watering, pH & Temp Keep medium evenly moist (prefer bottom watering). pH 6.0–6.5.
-Temperature 18–22 °C. Ensure good airflow after germination.
+Watering, pH & Temp Bottom-water to keep medium evenly moist; avoid wetting stems. pH 6.0–6.5.
+Temperature 18–22°C. Maintain steady airflow after germination.

 ABOUT